Create Infrastructure with Local Starter

 pt-br: docs/pt_br/docs.md

-The Starter is minimally functional and you need to add the Plugins from the Studios you have access to.
-To add Plugins, use the following pattern and add the Plugins you want:
+The Starter is minimally functional.
+You need to add Plugins from the Studios you have access to.
+Use the following pattern to add the Plugins you want:

 schema-version: v1